RSS

 What a great time for home buyers in London, Ontario, and the surrounding area.
 With a 15.3% increase in new listings, active listings increased 26.5% in May!

-I say this because prices rose in May by 1.4%, which is less than the inflation rate.
+I say this because prices rose by 1.4% in May, which is below the inflation rate.

 We have all read about people buying when everyone else is selling and selling when everyone else is buying.
 When the stock market plunged, smart money bought or averaged out their investments.